Jerry Harrison: Talking Heads

-Harrison joined Talking Heads in 1977, after the release of their debut single "Love → Building on Fire".
+Harrison joined Talking Heads in 1977, after the release of their debut single, "Love → Building on Fire".
 He was offered a spot in the band in 1976, while he was still studying at Harvard.
 Tina Weymouth phoned Harrison to ask him to come and see Talking Heads play in Boston, not knowing he had already seen them and had been impressed by their material.
 After the performance, Harrison did not give a precise answer about whether he would join the group.
 In September 1976, Harrison told Weymouth he would come to New York City to jam with the band, but he did not have enough money to take a bus.
-So he instead helped his friend, former Harvard classmate and Modern Lovers bassist Ernie Brooks, move to New York, hitching a ride with Brooks in the process.
+He instead helped his friend, former Harvard classmate and Modern Lovers bassist, Ernie Brooks moving a family's furniture to New York, hitching a ride with him in the process.

-Harrison designed the cover for the band's third album in 1979, Fear of Music, which received a Grammy nomination for Best Recording Package.
 Between tours, Harrison started producing records, working with a group called the Escalators in New York and also New Wave soul singer Nona Hendryx.
 In 1980, Remain In Light caused a dispute in the band due to the credits when Harrison was given additional writing credit for "The Overload" and "Houses in Motion" alongside Brian Eno and David Byrne.
+Harrison, Weymouth and Talking Heads drummer Chris Frantz disputed the credits, and later editions of Remain In Light credit all band members (and Eno) for co-writing all the album's tracks.

 In 1984, Harrison heard a recording on the radio of President Ronald Reagan, apparently from an off-air hot mic soundcheck saying, "My fellow Americans, I'm pleased to tell you today that I've signed legislation that will outlaw Russia forever.
 We begin bombing in five minutes."
 Though many people had heard of the joke, most had never actually heard the recording itself.
 Believing it summed up the entire Reagan presidency, Harrison tracked down a copy of the tape through a college radio station and then worked with co-producer Daniel Lazerus and funk bassist Bootsy Collins to create a song.
 "If the song is a hit," Harrison quipped, "I'll be willing to share royalties with 'lyricist' Ronald Reagan."
 When the song, "Five Minutes (Bonzo Goes to Washington)", was completed, no major label could guarantee a release before the 1984 Presidential election, so Harrison chose micro-label Sleeping Bag Records to release it in October 1984.